joriemacd/joriem.me/README.md

 No installation is necessary.
 To see the project in action, just type "joriem.me" into your browser of choice. :)

 ## License
-This project is created with the MIT license
+This project is created with the MIT license.
+For more details, see LICENSE.